 Where shares are held outside an ISA the shares can be moved into the ISA Wrapper by:

 Transferring the monies from the general cash account to the ISA Cash Account.

 The shares can then be bought back in the ISA.

 Please note that Beaufort 's standard charges apply for processing the above and that you will be liable to pay stamp duty/SDRT on the shares bought back in the ISA account.

-An existing Stocks and Shares ISA from the current tax year, or from a previous tax year can be transferred to the Beaufort Stocks and Shares ISA.
+Existing Cash or Stocks and Shares ISAs can be transferred to the Beaufort Self-Select Stocks and Shares ISA.

 You need to contact your existing provider and ask them direct